-- Members will not plant outside their beds unless approved by the landscape/maintenance chair.
+- Members will not plant outside their beds unless approved by the Landscape/Maintenance Chair.

 - Members agree to harvest produce in a timely manner from their planting bed.
 If ripe produce is neglected in a bed, members should expect to hear from someone about donating their produce to the City Harvest Program.

-- The board and committees will provide multiple ways for you to fulfill this membership requirement.
+- The Board and Committees will provide multiple ways for you to fulfill this membership requirement.
 You are welcome to keep giving, once your required hours are completed:

-- Monthly “Tend the Garden” Days (group workdays, lots of fun, but on Saturdays, when some can’t attend)
+- Monthly Tend the Garden Days (group workdays, lots of fun, on Saturdays)

-- Posted task lists online and at the garden following workdays, follow-up for individuals who can’t make the workdays
+- Posted Task Lists online and at the garden following workdays, follow-up for individuals who can’t make the workdays

 - Tasks for those who can’t do physical labor